 Five years ago, natural makeup was a limited category; halfway decent natural makeup that doesn't slide off of your face had even slimmer pickings.
-Since then, tons of natural beauty brands have tried their hands at cosmetics, all while Dr. Hauschka quietly honed .
+Since then, tons of natural beauty brands have tried their hands at cosmetics, all while Dr. Hauschka quietly honed one excellent range of makeup.
 (It just happens to be natural.)
 Their Translucent Bronzing Tint is an olive-oil based liquid that cleans up on MakeupAlley and imparts a subtle better-than-bronzer glow to all skin tones.
 Mix it with your moisturizer or use it by itself.
 You still deserve a vacation, but you won't need the tan.

 Rarely does a product review on ITG send such shockwaves of tentative enthusiasm through our readership like it did when we wrote about the Amika Straightening Brush.
 "Does this really work?"
 "Is it worth it?"
 "What about on my hair?"
 The answer with this one is a resounding yes.
 The key lies in its simplicity: It's just a paddle brush with an open-faced iron at its base.
 Brush (on dry hair) and you're done.
 Damn straight.